laher/marshalfs/README.md

-# MarshalFS [a go package]
+# MarshalFS

-Simulate a 'readonly' filesystem, backed by serializable objects.
+MarshalFS [a go1.16+ package] simulates a 'readonly' filesystem, backed by serializable objects.
 Supply a marshaler(s) so that calling code can read your files via a standard `io.Reader`.
+MarshalFS is a riff on [fstest.MapFS](https://golang.org/pkg/testing/fstest/#MapFS).

-Note that although fs.FS is a read-only interface ,you _can_ update marshalfs's backing objects via non-standard methods (SetFile/Remove/ReplaceAll).
+Note that although `fs.FS` is a read-only interface ,you _can_ update marshalfs's backing objects via non-standard methods (`SetFile`/`Remove`/`ReplaceAll`).
 Also, each time you open a file, it will re-marshal the backing object.
 MarshalFS also uses a `sync.RWMutex` to provide some concurrency safety.

 `marshalfs` only works with Go 1.16+.
-It can be thought of as a riff on [fstest.MapFS](https://golang.org/pkg/testing/fstest/#MapFS).

 [![Go Reference](https://pkg.go.dev/badge/github.com/laher/marshalfs.svg)](https://pkg.go.dev/github.com/laher/marshalfs)